MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 The People Picker control on web or desktop is launched in a modal window on top of your web app.

-* To add a user to the web app, select the option in the web app and search based on user name or email address.
+1. To add a user to the web app, select the option in the web app.
+1. User selects the search based on name or email address.
+1. The suggested list is shared back in the web app.

 :::image type="content" source="../../assets/images/tabs/select-people-picker-byname.png" alt-text="People picker by name" border="true":::